 In 2012 The Shift received the business book of the year award in Japan and has been translated into more than 15 languages.
 In 2015 The Key won the CMI Management Book of the Year.
 In 2016 The 100-Year Life was short listed for the FT Business Book of the Year award and became one of the best-selling books in Japan.

-I’m a regular columnist for MIT Sloan Management Review and have written for a range of press including the Financial Times and The Times.
+I’m a regular columnist for MIT Sloan Management Review and have written for a range of press including the Financial Times, The Times and Harvard Business Review.

 My work has been acknowledged globally.
 I’ve received the Tata prize in India and was named as the annual Fellow of NAHR and received the CCL prize in the US.
 I have also been awarded the AHRI prize in Australia and the Best Teacher Award at London Business School.
 I’m proud to have been ranked by Thinkers 50 as among the top management thinkers globally for several years running.